Focused Ultrasound Therapy

 A multi-site clinical trial is being conducted using focused ultrasound to treat breast fibroadenoma.

-An additional study is treating breast fibroadenoma with focused ultrasound in Bulgaria.
+An additional study treating breast fibroadenoma with focused ultrasound in Bulgaria has been completed.

 Regulatory Approval and Reimbursement

 The Theraclion Echopulse system has received approval in Europe and Korea for the treatment of breast fibroadenoma.
 To the best of our knowledge, this is the only device approved for this indication.

 To the best of our knowledge, focused ultrasound treatment for breast fibroadenoma is not reimbursed universally by medical insurers.

 Saharkhiz N, Ha R, Taback B, Li XJ, Weber R, Nabavizadeh A, Lee SA, Hibshoosh H, Gatti V, Kamimura HAS, Konofagou EE.
 Harmonic motion imaging of human breast masses: an in vivo clinical feasibility.
 Sci Rep. 2020 Sep 17;10(1):15254. doi: 10.1038/s41598-020-71960-5.

 David R Brenin, MD, James Patrie, MS, Jonathan Nguyen, MD, Carrie M Rochman, MD.
 Treatment of Breast Fibroadenoma with Ultrasound-Guided High-Intensity Focused Ultrasound Ablation: A Feasibility Study.
 Journal of Breast Imaging, Volume 1, Issue 4, December 2019, Pages 316–323, https://doi.org/10.1093/jbi/wbz050